betoluco/data_processing_for_quietavenue/audio_processing/README.md

 # Description
 This project extracts the data out of audio files.
 The data is used in to create graphics

-To start, set the variable in entry.py and run it.

 # Setup

 1. Create a cloud9 machine with ubuntu and more tha 6 GiB in ram
 2. Increase the size of the volume to 70GiB
-   1. Selece the Cloud9 instance
+   1. Go to EC2 and selece the Cloud9 instance
    2. Go to Storage tab and click volume ID
    3. Click on Actions -> Modify Volume
    4. Set size to 70 and click Modify